-Harvard Law School has exchange agreements with this select group of 11 foreign schools.
+Harvard Law School has exchange agreements with this select group of 10 foreign schools.
+These are institutions with which HLS has collaborated previously on faculty research, student exchanges, and other programming.
+These existing relationships and institutional familiarity can be helpful to HLS students contemplating study abroad.
 Each of these law schools reserves a designated number of places for HLS students to spend a semester abroad, subject to acceptance by the foreign school.

-Admission to these schools under these exchange agreements begins with the same application process as the general study abroad program.
+Admission to these schools under these exchange agreements begins with the HLS semester abroad application process.
 As such, each student will need to gain approval from both the HLS Study Abroad Committee and the host institution.

 HLS also has a joint degree program with the University of Cambridge that involves spending a year in the United Kingdom reading for an LL.M. degree.

 The semester abroad program does not limit students’ options to a specific school or country.
 According to the American Bar Association criteria, “the foreign institution will generally be one that is government sanctioned or recognized, if educational institutions are state regulated within the country; recognized or approved by an evaluation body, if such an agency exists within the country; or chartered to award degrees in law by the appropriate authority within the country” (ABA Criteria Section I.C.1.).
 In addition, the school should be one that is generally viewed as offering one of the top law programs in its country or geographic region.
 HLS students may not enroll in programs of U.S. schools given abroad, or in programs designed expressly for American students or for students from countries other than that in which the school is located.